Sneak Preview of

 Just like when they were kids, before vehicles went to bucket seats.

 Then he realized she still thought they were eloping, outrunning her father as they’d done fifty years before.
 “No, baby.
 Just some guy.”

 His answer seemed to satisfy her.
-They rocked, bumping shoulders through wide turns, as he sped along the quiet residential streets of Kalispell, her in her nightie and him dressed in camouflage fatigues.
+They rocked, bumping shoulders through wide turns, as he sped along the quiet residential streets, her in her nightie and him dressed in camouflage fatigues.
 He gunned it at the Montana Highway 35 junction and headed east toward the mountains, toward freedom.

 “Where are we going, Lou?”
 Cameo asked.

 He put his arm around her, cuddling her close.
 Yeah, bench seats were nice.
 “We’re going camping, honey.”

 Tawny Lindholm blinked in pre-dawn gray, awakened by the doorbell ringing, followed by loud pounding.

 She lay on her side in a warm spoon with Tillman Rosenbaum, his sinewy arm draped around her waist, a comfort she’d grown accustomed to during the year they’d been married.